MarwanAlsoltany/gdpr-tools/README.md

 ```

 Also some useful events are fired throughout the life cycle of `*CmpHelper` classes to allow for hooking into them to perform some additional actions.
-For example, you may want to give a hint about the resource that is currently being blocked, the following snippet can be used to do that:
+For example, you may want to give a hint about the resource that is currently being blocked, the following snippet can be used to do that *(starting from `v1.4.0`, the `messages.overlayTitle` contains the `{service}` placeholder which will inject the blocked URL hostname or the tag name for elements that does not load external resources)*:

 ```js